 latest operator can only be used with gauge-type metrics.

-count operator counts the number of events over a period of time.
-If Lightstep ingests a counter time series array of
+count operator computes the difference since the previous value.
+If Lightstep ingests a time series array for a delta metric kind of

 [1,1,1,2,2,2,3,3] and the time series operator is set to